-To be eligible for funding in the Scheduled Maintenance and Special Repairs Program, districts must have submitted a current year Scheduled Maintenance Five-Year Plan (Five-Year Plan), due on October 4, 2021.
-Projects not represented in a district's Five-Year Plan will not be eligible for funding unless a districts submits an amended Five-Year Plan that includes the project in question.
-In 2021-22, project funding proposals comprise the first year of the Scheduled Maintenance Five-Year Plan, with a four-year planning horizon ending in 2025-26.
+To be eligible for funding in the Scheduled Maintenance and Special Repairs Program, districts must have submitted a current year scheduled maintenance five-year plan (five-year plan), due on October 24, 2022.
+Projects not represented in a district's five-year plan will not be eligible for funding unless a district submits an amended five-year plan that includes the project in question.
+In 2022-23 project funding proposals comprise the first year of the scheduled maintenance five-year plan, with a four-year planning horizon ending in 2026-27.